Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 - Field Name>
 - Location x-coordinate: Near_X
 - Location y-coordinate: Near_Y
-- This add the Near FID, NEAR DIST, NEAR_X, NEAR_Y fields tot he MultipartToSi layer
+- This adds the NEAR_FID, NEAR_DIST, NEAR_X, and NEAR_Y fields to the MultipartToSi layer
-- It basically checks the nearest distnce of the clip layer that multipart layer
+- It checks the nearest distance from the clip layer to the multipart layer

 ## Join
 - Join field